Understanding Overparametrization in Survival Models through Interpolation

-In the literature on double-descent for prediction, interpolation has a precise and tractable meaning, i.e., the predicted outcomes exactly match the observed outcomes $f_\theta(x_i)=y_i$ for all $i$.
-These formulations assume that every observation contributes a directly observed outcome, allowing a well-defined notion of perfect fit.
+In the context of regression or classification, interpolation has a precise and tractable meaning, i.e., the predicted outcomes exactly match the observed outcomes $f_\theta(x_i)=y_i$, achieving a zero training loss.
+This formulation assume that every observation $x_i$ contributes a directly observed outcome $y_i$, allowing a well-defined notion of perfect fit.

 Survival learning, however, violates this assumption.
 Its loss functions are likelihood-based and depend on censored event processes rather than observed outcomes.
 Many observations are only partially known through censoring indicators, and the model targets latent risk or hazard structures rather than realized event times.
 Consequently, even defining what it means to interpolate the training data is non-trivial: a perfectly specified model cannot reproduce unobserved event times, and the likelihood may not admit an exact interpolating solution in the classical sense.